 How do I notify the financial aid office that I will be an NSE participant?

-If you are a Cal State Northridge student, you must apply for National Student Exchange through Student Development & International Programs.
-If you are approved, Student Development & International Programs will notify the Financial Aid & Scholarship Department to confirm your acceptance.
+If you are a Cal State Northridge student, you must apply for National Student Exchange through International & Exchange Student Center.
+If you are approved, International & Exchange Student Center will notify the Financial Aid & Scholarship Department to confirm your acceptance.
 We will then process your financial aid accordingly.

-If you are an incoming NSE student Cal State Northridge's Student Development & International Programs will notify the Financial Aid & Scholarship Department at Northridge.
+If you are an incoming NSE student Cal State Northridge's International & Exchange Student Center will notify the Financial Aid & Scholarship Department at Northridge.
 Your aid eligibility will be determined based on your incoming NSE plan.